Climate Change, Weather, and Food.

 2. I choose to grow as much food as I can with regenerative principles.

-3. I choose to make my food using the local ingredients with some imported condiments.
+3. I choose to make my food using local ingredients with some imported condiments.

-5. I choose to walk and ride to as many places as I can in my local area.
+5. I choose to walk and ride my bike to as many places as I can in my local area.

 6. I choose to educate people on what I know so that we can begin a tsunami of change.